 NIHR partners with the British Heart Foundation in world-leading cardiovascular research

-Today (26 June 2018) marks the official launch of a partnership between the NIHR and the British Heart Foundation (BHF) that will bring together the country’s leading cardiovascular researchers in the search for new treatments for heart and circulatory disease.
+The NIHR and the British Heart Foundation (BHF) have officially launched a new partnership that will bring together the country’s leading cardiovascular researchers in the search for new treatments for heart and circulatory disease.

 More than a quarter (26 per cent) of all deaths in the UK are due to cardiovascular (heart and circulatory) disease; that’s over 150,000 deaths each year – an average of 420 people each day.
 In addition to this, there are around 7 million people living with cardiovascular disease in the UK.